whitten/m-spec/m.md

-extensions improve the language in some ways, they also make it more complex; programs become difficult to reason about for humans and computers alike, and maintaining a compliant, feature-rich software stack becomes exponentially difficult.
+extensions improve the language in some ways, they also make it more complex; programs become difficult to reason about for humans and computers alike, and maintaining a compliant, feature-rich software stack becomes impossible.

-Simplicity is to reason about a programming language; and when writing simple programs, most programming languages are.
+Simplicity is necessary to reason about a programming language; and when writing simple programs, most programming languages are.
 It is when programs get more complex, be it for performance or for abstraction, that simplicity is discarded; complex extensions are used, edge cases are abused, and reasoning about a program becomes impossible.

 M is not just a simple programming language — mathematical systems like Turing Machines and the